Canada Lacemaker Count

 Canadian Lacemakers – Coast to Coast

 Have you ever wondered how many lacemakers there are in Canada?
-The latest estimate is now updated to 950 names to possibly more than 1,200.
 We have many talented people who would be excited to learn there are others who are able to make lace.
 We are a unique group of people.
 Please join us and participate in this Canada wide search!

-State the type of lace you make, or know how to make: bobbin, needle, tatting, crochet, knit, etc. You must submit your own information.
-The results will be updated regularly.
-The number of lacemakers by province/ territory will continue to grow as the information is collected.
+State the type of lace you make, or know how to make: bobbin, needle, tatting, crochet, knit, etc. The number of lacemakers by province/ territory will continue to grow as the information is collected.

-Some are newcomers to lacemaking, others are busy or have retired from active lacemaking.
-A wide range of resources are available and we are seeing a growing interest in this art form!
+Some are newcomers to lacemaking, others are busy on current projects.
+Some have retired from active lacemaking and still have the skills to make certain types lace.
+A growning number of lacemakers are teaching classes to those interested in learning how to make lace!
+A wide range of resources are available (check our Swap ‘n Shop) and we are seeing a growing interest in this art form!

 See √ invitation and checklist of skills for the registry in French below, and further down for English:

-√ Registre du Canada des dentellieres information 2023 ♥
+√ Registre du Canada des dentellières information ♥

 Lacemakers Coast-To-Coast: